vindenesen/check_netscaler/README.md

 # Tested Firmware

-Tested with NetScaler 10.5, 11.0 and 11.1.
-The plugin should work with all available releases.
+Tested with NetScaler 10.5, 11.0, 11.1 and 12.0.
+The plugin should work with all available firmware builds.